salaboy/from-monolith-to-k8s/kubernetes-controllers/metacontroller/func-conference-controller/README.md

 kubectl get deployments
 ```

-You should see a second Deployment for production tests (`metacontroller-production-tests-conf-springone`).
+You should see a second Deployment for production tests (`metacontroller-production-tests-springone`).

 ##### Clean up